PinnableXYZ/Pinnable/sql/README.md

-This folder contains the latest database structure in `pinnable.sql` file.
-It is dumped with phpMyAdmin.
+This folder contains the latest database structure in the `pinnable.sql` file, which was dumped using phpMyAdmin.
+At the moment, I'm undecided about using Alembic.
+For now, I'll use this file to keep track of the database structure.